funnicus/helikuparinen.fi/README.md

 Next version (pun intended) website for the painter and my mom, **Heli Kuparinen**!

-As the last pargraph suggests, this site is created using **Next.js**, for better SEO than the old [CRApp](https://github.com/funnicus/helikuparinenhomepage) (it's time to stop, no offense to CRA though)!
+As the last paragraph suggests, this site is created using **Next.js**, for better SEO than the old [CRApp](https://github.com/funnicus/helikuparinenhomepage) (it's time to stop, no offense to CRA though)!
 Easier content managment is achieved trough contentful!

 ## Developing this site 🚀